ankkona/Swiggy-Restaurant-Performance-Pricing-Analysis/README.md

   - Low Rating + Low Count: Indore, Nagpur → low priority

 # What should the organisation do next?
-- Expand selectively in high-rating, low-count cities (e.g., Mumbai) by onboarding more quality restaurants to scale strong customer satisfaction without diluting quality.
-- Address quality gaps in low-rating, high-count cities (e.g., Ahmedabad) through partner audits, menu standardization, and rating-linked incentive programs.
-- Prioritize promotion of premium and mid-range restaurants, as these segments consistently demonstrate higher average customer ratings.
-- Leverage high-rated but underrepresented cuisines (e.g., desserts, bakery) for targeted campaigns to diversify demand and increase repeat orders.
-- Support budget restaurants with quality improvement initiatives (pricing transparency, packaging standards, menu optimization) to lift overall platform ratings.
+- Protect and strengthen mature markets (Kolkata, Pune) Focus on partner retention, operational efficiency, and premium visibility rather than aggressive expansion, since both scale and quality are already strong.
+- Expand supply in Mumbai cautiously but deliberately Mumbai shows excellent customer satisfaction but lower restaurant density; onboarding should prioritize quality-first partners to scale without eroding ratings.
+- Fix quality before scaling in Delhi and Ghaziabad These cities already have scale, so the priority should be rating improvement initiatives (partner audits, menu consistency, service standards) rather than adding more restaurants.
+- Treat Ahmedabad, Lucknow, Hyderabad, Indore, and Nagpur as incubation markets Expansion should be selective and data-driven, focusing on improving customer experience and identifying strong local performers before committing larger investments.
-- Use the city performance quadrant (rating vs. count) as a recurring decision framework for market expansion, retention, and operational focus.
+- Use the city performance matrix as a control mechanism Any city should move right (scale) only after it moves up (quality), using rating benchmarks as a gate for expansion decisions.

 # Expected Impact
 - Higher customer satisfaction and retention by systematically addressing low-rating segments and cities.